-Shailaz provides general and project specific legal advice on issues pertaining to environmental assessments and licensing requirements, climate change and emissions, surface rights acquisition and compensation, public consultation and aboriginal matters.
-She also has experience in privacy matters and the collection, use and disclosure of personal information by the government and the private sector.
-Shailaz has assisted on applications before various regulators including the National Energy Board, the Alberta Utilities Commission, and the Energy Resources Conservation Board.
+Shailaz provides general and project specific legal advice on issues pertaining to regulatory licensing requirements and environmental assessments, climate change and emissions, surface rights acquisition and compensation, public consultation and indigenous law matters.
+She also has experience in consumer protection legislation and privacy matters, including the collection, use and disclosure of personal information by the government and the private sector.
+Shailaz has assisted on applications before various regulators including the Alberta Energy Regulator, the Alberta Utilities Commission, and the National Energy Board.
 She has also appeared before the Alberta Provincial Court and the Alberta Court of Queen’s Bench.

 Prior to joining Lawson Lundell, Shailaz practiced with a leading national law firm and most recently as legal counsel with the Alberta Utilities Commission.